Durdona/FEND-Animal-Trading-Cards-Project/README.md

 # GrowWithGoogle-Animal-Trading-Cards-Project

-"Animal Trading Cards" Project was coded to get accepted for the Final Phase of Grow with Google Program.
-Reviewing it on the Final Phase of the Program.
-Posting on GitHub via Git Bash.

-Live version can be found at https://codepen.io/Abdusamikovna/full/godwEL/ I also came up with an animated version https://codepen.io/Abdusamikovna/full/dJqqWr/
+Live version of this project can be found <a href="https://codepen.io/Abdusamikovna/full/godwEL/">here.</a><br>

+An animated version is <a href="https://codepen.io/Abdusamikovna/full/dJqqWr/">here.</a>